kenthua/anthos-cd-pipeline/README.md

 ## fluxcd
 Fluxcd is configured in `infra` to automatically pipeline deploy `bookinfo`.

+## tektoncd
+Tektoncd is configured in `infra` to run a TaskRun which modifies the gateway and virtualservice of `bookinfo` and apply it to a branch `gcp`, of your repo.

 ## Multi-cluster deployment, based on [istio replicated control planes](https://istio.io/docs/setup/install/multicluster/gateways/)
 > NOTE: Tested with ASM binary 1.5.4, 1.5.5
 - Istio